 “Brain death” is a new concept of death formulated by an ad hoc committee of the Harvard Medical School in 1968 by defining irreversible coma as “brain death.”
 True death is a single event that leads to certain biological signs that can be observed.
 As of now there are no “brain death” tests that can determine when an individual organism has lost its “integrative capacity,” or is truly dead.
 Scholl opposes any diagnosis of “brain death” that assumes true death has occurred without the natural cessation of respiration and heartbeat.

 Euthanasia is never permissible since it involves the deliberate killing a human being.
 It is a false or misguided compassion to think we know better than God when life should end.
 We are stewards, not masters, of the life God has given us.

-Genetic engineering is wonderful technology when used to respect the dignity of the human being by enhancing human life.
-We have seen a myriad of useful discoveries including the development of vaccines, antibiotics, hormones, and other drugs.
-Scholl cautions, however, that many of these developments involve the manipulation of human reproductive cells and embryos.
-This is not acceptable.
+Genetic engineering has led to useful discoveries including the development of antibiotics, hormones, and other drugs.
+Scholl cautions, however, that any development that involves the manipulation of human reproductive cells or embryos is not acceptable.